alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 If you're coming from an FP language, this could correspond to a right-biased `Either<TError, TSuccess>` (note the swapped type parameter order): `TError` is the failure branch and `TSuccess` is the success branch, by convention.

 ### TL;DR
-What it looks like (this `Error` record is not built-in to `Result`, it can be whatever type you want for the error):
+What it looks like (pseudo-code; types are the point, not copy/paste):

 ```csharp
 public record Error(string Code, string Message);